Skip to main content

 Read more

-Your child’s development: Quiet activities like reading stories or singing songs can help them (and you) still get a bit of downtime and rest.
-Nursery songs are good as the repetition soothes them, and also helps them learn words.
+Singing songs can help them (and you) still get a bit of downtime and rest.
+Nursery rhymes are good as the repetition soothes them, and also helps them learn words.

-Here are more free songs your toddlers will love from the Scottish Book Trust.
+Need some inspiration?
+Here are some free songs your toddlers will love from the Scottish Book Trust.

 Read more